Every company, whether large or small, needs an organizational structure that defines how it operates.

 Depending on the demands of the business, an organizational structure can also be a mix of two or more types.

-These design changes begin with actions that best match with culture rather than what makes sense from a purely economic perspective.
+These design changes begin with actions that best match culture rather than what makes sense from a purely economic perspective.

-Organizations should select change management techniques that will enable them to attain their desired cultures while also allowing them to successfully implement new designs.
+Organizations should select change management techniques that enable them to attain their desired cultures while also allowing them to successfully implement new designs.

-Tips for implementing a corporate organizational structure
+5 tips for implementing a corporate organizational structure

 - Define the organizational structure and levels

 This includes creating management layers and reporting links, cross-functional processes, and workflows, and clear lines of authority and accountability that enable staff to spot and fix issues before they become a problem.

-- Develop a philosophy statement
+- Develop a philosophy

 Employees must understand the type of company they work for to know what actions are required of them at all times.

-- Choose options based on tradeoffs between flexibility and efficiency
+- Choose options based on tradeoffs

 - Prepare managers for their new roles

-They should always be aware of how employees will interact with one another when performing activities, as well as the impact that changes in the org structure, will have on their function.
+They should always be aware of how employees interact with each other when performing activities, as well as the impact changes in an org structure, will have on their function.

 - Communicate changes clearly and often

-This will not only enhance employee morale but will also create stronger teamwork by helping workers properly manage their time and perform tasks per their needs.
+This will not only enhance employee morale but will also create stronger teams that properly manage their time and perform tasks per their needs.

-- Sign up for a free account.
+- Sign up for a free Venngage account.

 - Choose a template that suits your needs.
 This will bring you to the canvas, where you can adjust and edit the chart as needed with the many tools available.

 Simply click Download from the upper right menu pane and select PNG, PNG HD, or PDF if you have a Premium account, or an Interactive PDF, PPT, or HTML if you have a Business account.

 Venngage also has a business feature called My Brand Kit that enables you to add your company’s logo, color palette, and fonts to all your designs with a single click.

 However, if not handled appropriately, it can lead to silos, which is a problem when separate divisions compete against one another rather than collaborate.

-Improve your organizational structure with Venngage
+In Summary: Build your organizational structure with Venngage today